 All List of Ways to Earn Free Cryptocurrency

 NOTE: The idea of this page is to offer an honest look at “how to get free cryptocurrencies like Bitcoin” to better navigate a potentially shady topic.
 With this in mind, some of the options below (the ones in grey) are questionable (not necessarily a bad idea, just questionable).
 Use any option below at your own risk, but be extra cautious with the ones in grey (as they have additional risks).
-Do your own research before using a specific site, especially if the site wants your personal info or wants you to download files.
+Do your research before using a specific site, especially if the site wants your personal info or asks you to download files.

 With the above noted, you can get “free” cryptocurrency in the following ways: